AntoCuc/Publo/README.md

 Via mouse:

-Right-click (file browser only) - Create new file or directory
+Right-click (When operating the file browser) - Create new file or directory

 History
 -------